engin100/950/labs/lab-7-prelab.md

 ### Trace Width Guidelines

-- Power lines to the input of the LDO’s = 30 mil
+- Power lines to the input of the LDO’s = 0.8 mm
-- Output of LDO’s to electrolytic capacitors and Status LED’s = 25 mil
+- Output of LDO’s to electrolytic capacitors and Status LED’s = 0.6 mm
-- All other traces = 15 mil
+- All other traces = 0.4 mm
 - NOTE: The other traces can be thinner if needed, but keep the power lines as thick as possible to ensure excessive current doesn’t burn them off.